MicrosoftDocs/Devices-docs/surface/contact-surface-business-education-support.md

 ## US

-Make an appointment at a Surface participating Service Center to help resolve your issue:
+Make an appointment at a participating Surface participating Service Center to help resolve your issue:

 1. Go to [Find a participating Best Buy Service Center for in-person support in the US](https://support.microsoft.com/surface/find-a-participating-best-buy-service-center-for-in-person-support-in-the-us-9c30c2ba-a8d3-4657-b9df-9c00239751a2).
 2. Select your location to find the Service Center nearest you.